wwivbbs/docs/usenet.md

 ```

 ## Configure the Network Files
-* Edit \wwiv\networks\wwivnet\BBSLIST.NET add a line at the end for @32767if it does not already exist
+* Edit \wwiv\networks\wwivnet\BBSLIST.NET add a line at the end for @32767 if it does not already exist
 ```
 @32767     *707-585-NEWS #57600      !    [     ]  "WWIVNET Internet Gateway"
 ```